 Senior Thesis Guidelines

-Please see the following guidelines and checklists for the formatting and submission of your thesis.
+Please see the following guidelines and checklists for information about the formatting, printing, and submission of your thesis.

 - Pre-Submission Checklist (highly recommended)

-Basic checklist to ensure you have met the requirements for formatting, printing, and obtaining extra copies.
+Basic checklist to ensure you have met the requirements for formatting and to estimate costs for printing and binding.

 - Final Thesis Submission Checklist (REQUIRED)

-Checklist to be used as the cover page to your final thesis package submitted to the Library Director’s office.
+Checklist to be used as the cover page to your final thesis package submitted to the Library.
 Please print this out, fill out the relevant details, and sign.
 This will let us know how many copies you need and where to send them.

 - Sample Title Page & Committee Report Template